jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-04-16.md

 Lee will assist Ivan at the next Johannesburg Drupal user group meet-up beforehand to set up a Google Hangout so that we're able to present the meet-up live and record it for archive and download.

-Lee and Ivan reports:
+Lee and Ivan reports: Hangout was published for users to view, there was some online participation.
+It will be done at future meetups to allow others to see the meetups.

 Notes:

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Cape Town
 ---------
 *≈ 20 min*

-Tentative date for 30 April organised by Jason (reference Robin).
+Tentative date for 28 May organised by Jason (reference Robin).

 * Robin and Riaan will go.
 * Greg and Ivan/Willem will possibly speak.
 * Need status and report from Jason.
-* Jason to be briefed of the use and importance of meetup.com.
+* Jason to be briefed of the use and importance of meetup.com by Robin.
 * Use our MailChimp to support the meet-up.
-* Invite Charles Tanton, Roger Saner, Dillon Kin and ask them to invite others.
+* Invite Charles Tanton, Dillon Kin and ask them to invite others.
 * Robin is communications officer for meet-ups (Riaan to notify) ;-)

-Robin reports:
+Robin reports: Robin to report at next meeting.

 Notes:

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 DrupalCamp 2014/5?